 Service Learning is a "teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."
 (National Service-Learning Clearinghouse)

-Methodist College has instituted Service Learning and volunteerism as a graduation requirement.
+Methodist College has instituted Service Learning as a graduation requirement.
 Service Learning will be integrated in required courses in a student's major or in general education courses, and will not add additional courses to a student's degree plan.
 The experiences will be a practical application of the student's learning and will be related to the outcomes of the course.

 Why Service Learning?